HengcongLiu/NorthWestBRTmodel/README.md

 The files "tick.ipynb" and "tbv.ipynb" include all sources codes to run the BRT models and all related analyses.

-The "input" directory includes all materials to run the analyses, including
+The "input" directory includes all materials to run the analyses.

 If any bugs or issues with the code are identified please do get in touch!